Codeinwp/optimole-wp/readme.txt

 Yes.
 We automatically detect user browser and serve WebP if is supported, otherwise we optimize the image in the original format.

-= Can i disable lazyload for PNG images ? =
+= Can I disable lazyload for PNG images ? =

 Yes.
 You need to add `define("OPTML_DISABLE_PNG_LAZYLOAD",true);` to `your wp-config.php` file.

-= Can i disable optimization for a certain image ? =
+= Can I disable optimization for a certain image ? =

 Yes, you can follow this code snippet and replace the sample image with the one you need:
 <code>